 His autobiographies also allow readers to have a better understanding of how Mr. Miao guided the group’s growth.
 Like other autobiographies, it’s more than likely biased toward the positives.
 However, Cindy feels they are still worth reading to get a better idea of how the companies within the group evolved.

 The third book, MiTAC Inc--The Story of a Pioneer in Taiwan's Computer Industry, (大顯神通—台灣電腦業開路先鋒的故事), was written by Tan Zhong-Min (譚仲民) in 1995.
 Mr. Tan was a Commercial Times reporter who focused on the information technology industry.
-Cindy thinks it makes a good complement to Mr. Miao’s two autobiographies.
-She believes it’s more objective and unveils the story of several important founding members of Synnex in addition to Mr. Miao.
+Cindy thinks it makes a good complement to Mr. Miau’s two autobiographies.
+She believes it’s more objective and unveils the story of several important founding members of Synnex in addition to Mr. Miau.

 Of the three books Cindy prefers the later autobiography and the more objective group history by Mr. Tan, the Commercial Times reporter.
 She thinks together they provide thorough insight into the conglomerate from both an inside and outside point of view.